 In one test, researchers reminded participants of their mortality, and then asked them if they would – hypothetically – be likely to have a casual fling with someone.
 The men said they would, the women said they wouldn’t, on average.
 Then a second test was done, with different people.
 This time, the participants were asked if they would want sex following a romantic date, and both genders were up for it.

-That ties in pretty nicely with the socially accepted sexual behaviours of the genders (the old “A man can sow his oats freely but a woman gets labelled a slut” things), and also evolutionary ideas of the different mating strategies for men and women.
+That ties in pretty nicely with the socially accepted sexual behaviours of the genders (the double standard whereby being promiscuous is acceptable in men, but shamed in women), and also evolutionary ideas of the different mating strategies for men and women.

 But there is a big criticism here, which I’ll be returning to again and again with the research on dating, sex, relationships and attraction in psychology – the test was not a real situation!
 Scientifically speaking, the study says nothing about what people would actually do, only what they say they would do.
 This limitation has particularly strong ramifications in this particular design.